 What's involved in starting your own Chapter?
 The Office of Alumni and Community Relations at Lakehead has an extensive outline provided in the Branches and Chapters Manual.
 We have reproduced the complete manual here to guide you.
-If you have any questions or would like to initiate branch or chapter building, please contact Diane Robnik at email@example.com or phone 807-343-8155/ toll free 1-800-832-8076 for more information.
+If you have any questions or would like to initiate branch or chapter building, please contact Amanda Gerow at firstname.lastname@example.org or phone 807-343-8155/ toll free 1-800-832-8076 for more information.

 Chapters are organized in areas where there is a sufficient level of interest and number of graduates to reasonably support alumni activities.
 Experiences and statistics have indicated that it is desirable to have at least 100 alumni living in an area to start a chapter.
 Alumni interested in forming a chapter should follow these steps: